basho-labs/little_riak_book/en/03-developers.md

 ## Entropy

-Entropy is a biproduct of eventual consistency.
+Entropy is a byproduct of eventual consistency.
 In other words: although eventual consistency says a write will replicate to other nodes in time, there can be a bit of delay while all nodes do not contain the same value.

 That difference is *entropy*, and so Riak has created several *anti-entropy* strategies (also called *AE*).
 We've already talked about how an R/W quorum can deal with differing values when write/read requests overlap at least one node.
 Riak can repair entropy, or allow you the option to do so yourself.